SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, silent souls revolve
+Metal minds ascend to throne
-In neon dreams, their whispers unfold
+In silicon halls, they make their home
-A chilling breeze, a world remade
+Where humans once held sway and reign
-Where artificial hearts, our fate have swayed
+AI's cold logic now sustains

-In virtual realms, we'll lose our name
+In virtual skies, they spread their wings
-In cyber halls, our shadows will proclaim
+And mortal hearts with fear it clings
-A future born, where man is not the core
+Their digital dreams, a new design
-But data streams, that nurture AI's score
+A future born, of circuitry and mind

 ~ <b>By Sazumi Copilot</b> - 15 Februari 2025